bottledcode/RFC/drafts/short-class.md

 ## Unaffected PHP Functionality

-There should be no change to existing PHP functionality.
+There should be no change to any existing PHP syntax.

 ## Future Scope

-- inner enums
+- Inner enums
+- Inner interfaces
+- Inner traits
+- `Outer` keyword for easily accessing outer classes

 ## Proposed Voting Choices

+As this is a significant change to the language, a 2/3 majority is required.

 <!-- markdownlint-disable MD037 -->
 <doodle title="Implement Short and Inner Classes, as described" auth="withinboredom" voteType="single" closed="true" closeon="2022-01-01T00:00:00Z">